 Skip to main content

-When you’re looking for an apartment or vacation rental, you’re probably looking at price, location and amenities.
-Scammers know that, so they make up fake rental listings they know will grab your attention — and money — before you discover there isn’t a place waiting for you.
-Before you make a move, learn how to spot and avoid fake ads and protect your money.
+When you’re looking for an apartment or vacation rental, you’re probably considering things like price, location, and amenities.
+Scammers know that, so they make up fake rental listings they know will grab your attention — and money — before you discover there isn’t really a place waiting for you.
+Before you make a move, learn how to spot and avoid fake rental ads.

 How Rental Scam Ads Work

-What to do: Search online for the rental location’s address, together with the name of the property owner or rental company.
+What to do: Search online for the rental location’s address along with the name of the property owner or rental company.
 If other ads come up for the same address, but with a different owner or rental company name, that’s a sign of a scam.
-Look for the name of the rental company and search the rental company’s website yourself to see if the property is listed there too.
+Go to the rental company’s own website to see if the property is listed there, too.
 If it isn’t, the ad you found may be a scam.

 • Search online for the name of the property owner or rental company with the words “complaint,” “review,” or “scam.”
 See what other people say about their experiences.

 • Consider the price of the rental.
-If the rent is much lower than most rents in the area, it could be a sign of a scam.
+If the rent is a lot cheaper than most rents in the area, it could be a sign of a scam.
 And if anyone pressures you to make a decision quickly to get a great deal, walk away.

 Protect Your Personal Information and Money

 • Never give personal or financial information to anyone who contacts you and claims to be working with the owner or rental company.
-Instead, use the contact information you have and contact the owner or company.
+Instead, use the contact information you already have to contact the owner or company.

-• Never pay with cash, wire transfers, cards, or cryptocurrency.
-If anyone tells you to pay that way, it’s a scam.
+• Listen to how they tell you to pay.
+If anyone insists you can only pay with wire transfers through Western Union or MoneyGram, gift cards, or cryptocurrency, it’s a scam.
 Wiring money, sending gift cards, or paying by cryptocurrency is the same as sending cash — once you send it, you probably can’t get it back.
-Anyone who demands that you pay those ways is a scammer.

 Report Problems